"Please allow Me to reintroduce Myself..."

 So when Raines Co.
 (Florence/Charleston, SC) needed someone to restore the nine holes that Donald Ross designed back in the mid-1920s, Weed's services would most certainly be at the top of the short list of desired architects to handle the job.

-As fate would have it, Bobby's wife Leslie, grew up just down the road from the course.
-They still own the generational family farm today.
+As fate would have it, Bobby's wife Leslie, grew up just down the road from the course where they still own the generational family farm today.
 Upon hearing how the project took on a personal meaning for Weed beyond restoring a few Ross holes, it made Raines Co.'s looming decision a easy one.

 Ok, it probably wasn't an easy decision.
 We can say, having visited the property a few times during the past couple of years - including just a few days ago as of this writing - it was clearly the right decision.
 If it wasn't much to write home about back then...